 This seat post rack is strong, light, stable, goes on and off in seconds and adjusts to fit both longer or shorter seat post set ups.
 A sleek quick release bracket attaches to both sides of the seat rails, forming rock-solid attachment points.
 The front of the rack gently envelopes the seat post with a soft rubberized clamp that is secured with a velcro strap.
 The three point attachment system of the Randonneur Seat Post Rack® brings unequalled stability - it feels like it's bolted on to the frame!
 Move it from bike to bike depending on what type of riding you want to do.

-If you own a Brooks saddle or a Selle Anatomica you will need the following adaptor More Details...
+If the seat rails of your saddle are more than 3.5 inches (89mm) apart, you will need the following adaptor More Details...

 Versatility: Want to carry stuff, but don't want a full-fledged bike rack?
 Before the Randonneur Seat Post Rack® it was heavy beam racks that clamp hard on the post and rotate around it, or the flimsy and flapping, low capacity bags that clip on a tiny ring bolted around the seat post.
 Match Arkel's Randonneur Seat Post Rack® with our Tailrider and you are ready for light touring on and off road.